carpentries/instructor-training/_episodes/09-motivation.md

 - "Explain the difference between fixed mindset and growth mindset and its implications for classroom performance."
 - "Explain stereotype threat and its implications for classroom performance."
 - "Do an accessibility test of a workshop venue."
+keypoints:
+- "People learn best when they are intrinsically motivated."
+- "The two biggest demotivators are indifference and unfairness."
+- "Teach what's most immediately useful first in order to gain learners' trust."
+- "Be careful not to remind learners of negative stereotypes when teaching."
+- "We're all faking it."
+- "Don't teach or learn alone."
+- "Belief that competence comes with practice improves learning outcomes."
+- "Measures taken to improve accessibility aid everyone."
 ---
 ## Motivation